andre-cavalheiro/andre-cavalheiro.github.io/_posts/2019-05-04-VoyageInTibet.md

 ---
-layout: post
+layout: project_single
-title:  "Voyage In Tibet"
-date:   2019-05-04 23:20:00 +0700
-categories: []
+title:  "First Encounter with the Western Frontier"
+slug: "travelGansu"
 ---

-# First encounter with the western frontier - Voyage In Tibet
+# First encounter with the western frontier

 ## Introduction